Fortune favours the bold, but can they hold on to success once they reach it?

 TheMirrors for Princes, and similar handbooks on manners and self-representation,provided curriculums or at least offered reflections on what it means to behave “princely”.
 These books were filled with ancient wisdom, advice on etiquette, some shining examples of heroes past and present and, often, words of caution against ruling too selfishly.
 Being a prince was a dangerous and difficult affair and it required the most rigorous training in order to succeed in the vocation.

 Today, as in the days of old, true princes are far and few between.
 Contemporary royal families no longer rely solely on inter-marriage between bluebloods, but more often let commoners into their circle.
 This new tendency for royals to marry outside their own echelon brings the need to institute fast-track training programs for the new in-laws.
-However, these courtly curriculums cannot reach the same depth of understanding as that of someone who is noble born and princely bred.
+Enrolling in these courtly curriculums provides the training that the princely born, and nobly bred, acquire during their upbringing.

 Dancing master, researcher and prince